Classic Cocktails and Bartending Basics

 Blueberry Gin and Tonic

-two deep pink cocktails in highball glasses with ice surrounded by fresh blueberries.
+deep pink cocktail in highball glass with ice surrounded by fresh blueberries.

 Elderflower Collins